dataswift/open-source-developer-portal/app/guides/send-money/02-fetch-funding-sources.md

 ### Fetch your Account's list of available funding sources

-Use the [List an account's funding sources](https://docsv2.dwolla.com/#list-funding-sources-for-an-account) endpoint to fetch a list of your own funding sources.
+Use the [list an account's funding sources](https://docsv2.dwolla.com/#list-funding-sources-for-an-account) endpoint to fetch a list of your own funding sources.
 You'll need your account URL which can be retrieved by calling [the Root](https://docsv2.dwolla.com/#root) of the API.

 #### Request and response (view schema in 'raw')